Yellow5A5/Material-Design-Login/README.md

 ## Demo－Introduction

+This design ideas come from [Material Design Sign Up / Login ](http://www.material.uplabs.com/posts/material-design-sign-up-login)(by Dhanish).
 You can set the state(Sign-Up or Login)  by slip events.
 SignUpContainer should contains the logic of logining and registering.
 It's easy to add other task you wanted or change the method in callback.

 ```java